This marathon promises a printable bib and a chance to brag on social media — no running required

 “Everyone has been kind of down and out in their spirits about the pandemic,” the 34-year-old said.
 “People are missing out on socialization with their friends and even family.
 A lot of people didn’t even get to see their families over the holidays, so I was inspired by the fun of coming together virtually and kind of making light of the situation we’re all going through.”

 Asked whether she planned to run on Feb.
-20, DeAno joked, “Heck no, that would defeat the purpose.”
+20, DeAno said, “Heck no, that would defeat the purpose.”

-During a particularly breezy day in her hometown Fort Worth, DeAno, the manager of an ice cream truck company, posted a TikTok “wind training” before panning the camera to a pile of mail she retrieved from her mailbox.
+During a particularly breezy day in her hometown of Fort Worth, DeAno, the manager of an ice cream truck company, posted a TikTok “wind training” before panning the camera to a pile of mail she retrieved from her mailbox.

 Her husband, 9-year-old daughter and 5-year-old son are in on the joke, she said.
 On the day of the marathon, the family will “post funny TikTok videos to show our lack of running,” she said.